Artyum/SuperTelnet/README.md

-This PowerShell script is a tool for testing network connections using Telnet and ICMP pings.
-Below is an analysis of its functions and overall operation.

 ### 1. **General Overview**
+This PowerShell script is a tool for testing network connections using Telnet and ICMP pings, designed specifically for execution within a Windows domain environment.

-The script, named `supertelnet`, allows testing connections from a local or remote machine to a target server using the Telnet protocol (TCP) or the Ping command (ICMP).
-It also supports DNS name resolution and configuration of timeout settings.
+The script allows testing connections from a local or remote machine to a target server using the Telnet protocol (TCP) or the Ping command (ICMP).
+It also supports DNS name resolution and configuration of timeout settings, making it suitable for diagnosing network connectivity issues in a domain-based network.

+The script utilizes the **WinRM** (Windows Remote Management) protocol to perform remote operations.
+Proper configuration of WinRM is required, and the necessary ports **5985 (HTTP)** and **5986 (HTTPS)** must be open on both the local and remote machines for successful execution.

 ### 2. **Main Functions of the Script**
 - `supertelnet`: The main function that accepts parameters for the source (`-src`), target server (`-srv`), ports (`-port`), timeout (`-timeout`), and optional switches (`-ping`, `-dns`).